matn7/CS-Notes/src/main/java/basic_java/Java11.md

 **Keyword super**

 - The keyword **super** is commonly used with **method overriding**, when we call a method with the same name from the parent class.
-In example we have a method printMethod that calls super.printMethod.
+- In example, we have a method `printMethod` that calls `super.printMethod`.

 ```java
 class SuperClass { // parent class aka super class